coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 `npm install jwt-decode request keytar bootstrap --save`

-**NB:** After installing `keytar` any subsequent running of the `npm install` command might result in a versioning error between your keytar installation and Nodejs version.
-To fix this, install the `electron-rebuild` package as a development dependency `npm install electron-rebuild --save-dev`, then run the command:
+**NB:** After installing `keytar` any subsequent running of the `npm install`  or `npm run dev` commands might result in a versioning error between your keytar installation and Nodejs version.
+To fix this, install the `electron-rebuild` package as a development dependency (`npm install electron-rebuild --save-dev`), then run the command:

 `./node_modules/.bin/electron-rebuild ` on Unix/Linux based systems or `.\node_modules\.bin\electron-rebuild.cmd ` if you're on Windows to fix this issue.